MayaShenHongyu/VR-file-generator-user-manual/README.md

 ## Customize forms
-This app allows users customize two forms: configuratoin file form (used in configuration file builder) and object form (used in scene builder).
+This app allows users to customize two forms: configuration file form and object form.
 A form can be customized with a JSON array containing form entry definitions.
 Each definition configures an entry in the form.

 Note: Before using this feature, you need to make sure you can describe the desired outcome: What should the form look like?
 What should the output file look like?
 You should be able to write out the output JSON files by hand.